stephenhky/PyShortTextCategorization/docs/install.rst

 The package keras_ (version >= 2.0.0) uses either Tensorflow_, Theano_, or CNTK_ as the backend, while Theano is usually
 the default.
 However, it is highly recommended to use Tensorflow as the backend.
 Users are advised to install the backend `Tensorflow` (preferred) or `Theano` in advance.
 Refer to :doc:`faq` for how to switch the backend.
+It is also desirable if the package Cython_ has been previously installed.

 .. _Github: https://github.com/stephenhky/PyShortTextCategorization